dannyboy849/Full_YOLOv11_Tutorial/YOLOv11/README.md

 !!!
 Inside of Data, you may have to create an "images" and "labels" folder if not already existing Inside of images AND labels, make 3 folders: train, val, test.
 Ensure you match frames appropriately!!!

-# 2. Inside of ~/data/annotator.py, change it to these values (optional):
+# 2. (Optional) Inside of ~/data/annotator.py, change these values:

 ```python
 def auto_annotate(